BitTheByte/YouTubeShop/README.md

 # YouTubeShop
-# This tool is only Python 2.x Compatible

 Youtube bot for auto-like and auto-subscribe
+This tool is only Python 2.x Compatible
 ```
 >>> ===================================================== <<<
 >>> 	                                                  <<<